Emily Eavis gives update on when to expect Glastonbury 2024 line-up and headliner status

-Emily Eavis has given an update on when to look out for Glastonbury‘s 2024 lineup and headliners.
+Emily Eavis has given an update on when to look out for Glastonbury‘s 2024 line-up and headliners.

-The Glastonbury organiser hinted at the forthcoming lineup at the Women in Music conference held at Oxford University today (March 7).
+The Glastonbury organiser hinted at the forthcoming line-up at the Women in Music conference held at Oxford University today (March 7).
 The festival will return to Worthy Farm between June 26 and 30 this year.

-Though the lineup has been kept under tight wraps, Eavis reportedly told panelgoers that they should expect a list of names next week – and teased two female headliners to top the bill.
+Though the line-up has been kept under tight wraps, Eavis reportedly told panel-goers that they should expect a list of names next week – and teased two female headliners to top the bill.
 No names were given.

 So far, fans have speculated that SZA may be a potential headliner.
 The R&B songstress is already set to appear at BST Hyde Park this year on June 29, leaving a Glastonbury-sized gap in her touring schedule.
 Other names theorised to headline this year’s edition include Dua Lipa, Rihanna and Coldplay.

+This comes after Rihanna recently returned to the stage to perform her first full gig in eight years at a billionaire’s wedding in India.

 News in from eFestivals roving reporter at the event Emily Eavis is speaking at…